chriz2600/DreamcastHDMI/Keyboard.md

 ## Keyboard support

-DCHDMI firmwares v2.3.5 and v3.0.5 added support for a dreamcast keyboard.
+DCHDMI firmware v4.0 added support for a dreamcast keyboard.
 Currently only US and German keyboard layout is supported, and it has to be configured using the web console `setup` command (default is `us`).

 The keyboard has to be connected to dreamcast port A.